Eliot, Portland, Oregon

 Eliot is a neighborhood in the North and Northeast sections of Portland, Oregon.
-It is approximately bounded by the Willamette River on the west, NE Fremont Street on the north, NE 7th Avenue on the east, and NE/N Broadway on the south.
+It is approximately bounded by the Willamette River on the west, Interstate 405 and the Kerby Avenue approach to the Fremont Bridge on the northwest, NE Fremont Street on the north, NE 7th Avenue on the east, and NE/N Broadway on the south.

 The neighborhood contains the old center of the former City of Albina before it was annexed by Portland in the late 19th century.
 Eliot was named in honor of Rev. Thomas L. Eliot, a pioneer minister.

 Schools

-Three schools serve the neighborhood: Boise-Eliot/Humboldt Elementary School, Harriet Tubman Middle School, and Jefferson High School.
+Three schools serve the neighborhood: Boise-Eliot/Humboldt Elementary School, Irvington Elementary School, Harriet Tubman Middle School, Grant High School, and Jefferson High School.